Menu

 Hadlow Primary School have been apart of the Sainsbury's Awards for many years.
 This year we have been given a Gold award for our PE throughout the school and taking part in various events.

-They chose music from different countries to dance to and celebrate.
-We as a school were so proud of both groups.
+Looking over the past year Hadlow have taken part in various events.
+Celebration Dance this year was at the Stag Theatre.
 For some of the pupils this was they first time they had ever be involved in dance on a stage.
 They were truly amazing!

 Competitions- Many children took part in various competitions after school against other schools.
 What a joy to see them take part, enjoy and grow in confidence.
-Dodgeball was a particular favourite of mine, the pupils thoroughly enjoyed every game against the other schools.

 Bikeabilty was a great success.
 All the children that took part did extremely well and achieved their certificates.